Search Properties Close Search

 And the view is endlessly entertaining with yachts, kayakers and powerboats all navigating the famously strong tides of the strait, while the water is constantly shifting colour with the light.
 Throw open the doors, cook something simple and fresh, and settle in for a long evening watching the tide roll through.

-A family fishmonger and a cottage within castle walls
+A traditional butcher and a cottage within castle walls

-With something fresh tucked under your arm, we’d head just down the road to Cockleshell Cottage in Conwy.
+With something scrumptious tucked under your arm, we’d head just down the road to Cockleshell Cottage in Conwy.

 Tucked just inside the famous 800-year-old town walls, this cottage feels like a hidden pocket of calm within one of North Wales’ most atmospheric towns.
 Inside, the space is light and thoughtfully put together, traditional touches like the stone inglenook fireplace and wooden dining table balanced by a modern kitchen that’s perfectly set up for cooking.